internet4000/radio4000-cms/README.md

 We've decided to archive the CMS part of this repository and  leave it as a tool for migrating old Firebase channels to new PostgreSQL ones.
 ---

-This is now the repo for https://migrate.radio4000.com.
+## Deployment

+This repo is currently configured to deploy to migrate to https://migrate.radio4000.com via Vercel.

 ## How to develop